pdp10/AstroJournal/README.md

 ### Features

-- Support for GNU/Linux, Mac OS X, and Windows users.
+- Support for GNU/Linux and Windows users.
 - A simple graphical interface for running the program is provided.
 - Generation of a PDF document containing all user observation records collected by increasing target catalogue number.
 This is useful for comparing targets observed over time.
 - Generation of a PDF document containing all user observation reports collected by decreasing date.
 This is useful for visualising one’s observations by session.